Skip to main content

 Use /name-filters add to block usernames or nicknames that match specific words or patterns.
 Choose between phrase filters (simple text matching) or regex filters (pattern matching).

-Phrase filters are easier and safer to use — they match any name containing the exact text (case-insensitive).
+Phrase filters are easier and safer to use — they match any name containing the exact text.
+Matching is case-sensitive: scam won’t catch Scam.
+For case-insensitive matching, use a regex filter starting with (?i).

 Regex filters are more powerful but require testing to avoid false positives.